CleanQ-Project/cleanq-dpdk/README.md

 # CleanQ for Linux

-This is the public repository of the CleanQ Linux implementation
+This is the public repository of the CleanQ Linux implementation.
+This implementation requires a Intel 82599 based NIC.

 ## License